xXCrIs7xDXx/xXCrIs7xDXx/README.md

 ## 🚀 About Me

 I'm a passionate Systems Engineer from Bolivia 🇧🇴 working at **JachaCoders**, who combines technology with my personal interests.
 My focus is on creating innovative solutions both in traditional web development and in the blockchain ecosystem.
-I participate in multiple organizations including **Avalanche Hackathons**, **Koneque**, and **HabiTechnology**.

 ## 💻 Technologies & Tools